-Scientists do not yet fully understand what causes AD, but it is clear that it develops because of a complex series of events that take place in the brain over a long period of time.
-It is likely that the causes include genetic, environmental, and lifestyle factors.
-Because people differ in their genetic make-up and lifestyle, the importance of these factors for preventing or delaying AD differs from person to person.
+Scientists do not yet fully understand what causes Alzheimer’s Disease, but it is clear that it develops because of a complex series of events that take place in the brain over a long period of time.
+It is likely that the causes include genetic, environmental, and lifestyle factors due to the fact people differ in both their genetics and lifestyle, the importance of these factors in preventing or delaying AD differs from person to person.

-Genetics play a role in some people with AD.
-A rare type of AD, called early-onset AD, affects people ages 30 to 60.
-Some cases of early-onset AD, called familial AD, are inherited.
-Familial AD is caused by mutations (permanent changes) in three genes.
-Offspring in the same generation have a 50-50 chance of developing familial AD if one of their parents had it.
+Genetics can play a role in some people with Alzheimer’s.
+A rare type, called early-onset Alzheimer’s disease, affects people aged 30 to 60.
+Some cases of early-onset AD, called familial AD, are inherited and are caused by risk genes.
+Familial AD is attributable to mutations (permanent changes) in three genes.
+Offspring in the same generation have a 50-50 chance of developing familial AD if one parent had it.

-Four to seven other AD risk-factor genes may exist as well.
-One of them, SORL1, was discovered in 2007.
-Large-scale genetic research studies are looking for other risk-factor genes.
+Four to seven other Alzheimer’s risk-factor genes may exist as well.
+One of those genes, SORL1, was discovered in 2007.
+Large-scale genetic research studies are currently looking for other risk-factor genes.

-Research suggests that certain lifestyle factors, such as a nutritious diet, exercise, social engagement, and mentally stimulating pursuits, might help to reduce the risk of cognitive decline and AD.
+Research suggests that certain lifestyle factors, such as a nutritious diet, exercise, social engagement, and mentally stimulating pursuits, might help to reduce the risk of cognitive decline and Alzheimer’s disease.
 Scientists are investigating associations between cognitive decline and heart disease, high blood pressure, diabetes, and obesity.
-Understanding these relationships and testing them in clinical trials will help us understand whether reducing risk factors for these diseases may help with AD as well.
+Understanding these relationships and testing them in clinical trials will help to understand whether reducing risk factors for these diseases is helpful in regards to AD as well.

 4. Heart and Vascular Health